scottitran/ROS2-Micro-ROS-Benchmark/README.md

-# Testing Usability of ROS2 and Micro-ROS
+# Testing Usability of ROS2 and Micro-ROS Demo

 ## About :
 This respository contains source code for ROS2 and Micro-ROS applications that were used during the testing for Graduation Assignment at Benchmark.
 The source code contains three different program languages including Python, C and C++.
 However, the focus only in Python for ROS2 and C for Micro-ROS.